FrankyRay/Minecraft-Docs/documentation/docs/commands/data_value.md

 # Data Values

 Data value are block/item variation.
-Data value can be rotation of the block, block colour, item durability, etc.
+Data value can be rotation of the block, block colour, item durability, etc. Data value can be called "Block State"

 ## List of Data Values